Straight Outta Lynwood: Visuals

 While Yankovic's previous albums usually generated only one or two official music videos, Straight Outta Lynwood spawned nine, and the DualDisc release of the album included videos for all six original songs.
 Yankovic's record label had suggested he release a DualDisc, and he was in favor of the idea once he realized that he could hire animators to create videos for the original songs to make the release more rewarding for fans who purchased it.
 At first, Yankovic was unsure whom he would be able to hire, because of the budget, but to his surprise, many notable artists signed on.
 Bill Plympton created a hand-drawn video for "Don't Download This Song", which preceded the release of the album, and Thomas Lee, best known for his Flash music video "Star Wars Gangsta Rap", animated a video for "I'll Sue Ya".
 A music video for "Virus Alert" was helmed by David Lovelace (creator of the online animated series "Retarded Animal Babies"); Yankovic admitted to exercising more creative control over this video than the others present on the DVD, citing concern with Lovelace's previous content.
 John Kricfalusi and Katie Rice animated a video for "Close but No Cigar".
 Yankovic had long been a fan of Kricfalusi, who is perhaps best known as the creator of the cartoon series Ren & Stimpy.
-The video "takes an irreverent look at the world of dating as seen thru [sic] the eyes of Cigarettes the cat."
+The video "takes an irreverent look at the world of dating as seen thru [sic] the eyes of Cigarettes the cat" (Cigarettes was a character previously featured in Kricfalusi's earlier projects The Goddamn George Liquor Program and Weekend Pussy Hunt).
 Jim Blashfield created a video for "Pancreas" using stock footage from the Prelinger Archives.
 Finally, Shadowmachine Films released a stop-motion video for "Weasel Stomping Day" that aired on September 24, 2006 as part of "The Munnery", the show's 32nd episode of the Adult Swim TV show Robot Chicken.